InamTaj/react-workshop/README.md

 #### ES6 Primer
-> The next (and much better) version of JavaScript that helps write consistent and error-free JavaScript.
+> The next (and much better) version of JavaScript that helps write consistent and error-free code.
 * `let` / `const`
 * template literals
 * Classes